As always, the first thing you do at work each morning is open your to-do-list. Here’s how it reads:

 Recently at a networking function with a client, I was taken aback by his resolve to not drink booze while everyone else (including me) was.
 In fact, I even applied pressure to get him to have one.

-On reflection, I realised he’d shown great strength and that I was wrong to dissuade him.
-I called him the following day to apologise and encourage him to continue.
+On reflection, I realized he’d shown great strength and that I was wrong to dissuade him.
+I called him the following day to apologize and encourage him to continue.

 While you’re allowed indulgence on occasion, too much of it forms a bad repeatable habit.
 Remaining aware of your eating and drinking consumptions-levels is a vital step in improving your energy.

 All effort, no result: We’ve all been there in business.
 Working long hours pulling a customer proposal together, remaining in contact, answering their questions, amending the proposal to their feedback only to find out they’ve gone elsewhere.
 It’s deflating.

 All that effort and what do you have to show for it?
 Usually low energy.
 When dealing with my clients, this situation is a common occurrence for a decrease in motivation.
 They then go after their next potential customer with lower energy because of their last experience.

 While understandable, this pattern is dangerous in business.
 People are attracted to business operators with energy and if they don’t sense it, they will be reluctant to buy from you.

 Negative customers interactions: Much like a potential customer playing hide and seek when it comes time to commit, another source of frustration (and low energy) for my clients is having negative interactions with your current customers.